OCHA-DAP/hdx-python-scraper/doc/main.md

 More about the AdminOne class can be found in the
 [HDX Python Country](https://github.com/OCHA-DAP/hdx-python-country) library.
-Briefly, that class accepts a configuration as follows:
+Briefly, that class accepts a configuration (which is shown below in YAML syntax) as follows:

 `country_name_mappings` defines the country name overrides we use (ie. where we deviate from the names in the OCHA countries and territories file).